-On May 18, 2023, the Company entered into an Asset Purchase Agreement (the "Original Asset Purchase Agreement") with uBriGene (Boston) Biosciences, Inc., a Delaware corporation ("uBriGene"), pursuant to which the Company agreed to sell its leasehold interest in its cell processing facility located in Worcester, Massachusetts (the "Facility"), and associated assets relating to the manufacturing and production of cell and gene therapies at the Facility to uBriGene (the "Transaction").
-The Company and uBriGene subsequently entered into Amendment No. 1, dated as of June 29, 2023, and Amendment No. 2, dated as of July 28, 2023, to the Original Asset Purchase Agreement (the Original Asset Purchase Agreement").
+As previously disclosed, on May 18, 2023, the Company entered into an Asset Purchase Agreement (the "Original Asset Purchase Agreement") with uBriGene (Boston) Biosciences, Inc., a Delaware corporation ("uBriGene"), pursuant to which the Company agreed to sell its leasehold interest in its cell processing facility located in Worcester, Massachusetts (the "Facility"), and associated assets relating to the manufacturing and production of cell and gene therapies at the Facility to uBriGene (the "Transaction").
+The Company and uBriGene subsequently entered into Amendment No. 1, dated as of June 29, 2023, and Amendment No. 2, dated as of July 28, 2023, to the Original Asset Purchase Agreement (the Original Asset Purchase Agreement, as so amended, the "Asset Purchase Agreement").